cbgeo-archives/mpm3d-doc/input/input.md

 `NFC` is the number of frictional constraints set on nodes within this file.
 These nodes are used to limit the acceleration in the tangential direction to boundary using the frictional algorithm and the fricional coefficiant `boundaryFrictionMiu`.

+`NVC` is the number of velocity constraints set on nodes within this file.
+Velocity is usually computed from momentum, and this constraints set velocity to certian value.

 `n_i` is the node number.

 `d_i` is the direction number `(0|1|2)` that corresponds to a cartesian direction, typically `(x|y|z)`.